LukasAppleFan/TestGitBranch/README.md

 # This is a test repo to test branches

-This version has PWA support
+This version has PWA support.